kkbaidu/SWE-COMM-Git-Tutorial/README.md

 *   How to open Pull Requests to propose changes.
 *   How to merge Pull Requests after review.

-## How to Use This Repository (for Session Attendees)
+## How to Use This Repository

-If you attended the session, you might have:
+For members of of the community, you can do the following:

-*   Cloned this repository to your local machine.
+*   Clone this repository to your local machine.
-*   Created your own branches to practice Git commands.
+*   Create your own branches to practice Git commands.
 *   Made changes to the files and pushed them to your own fork or a specific branch.

 This repository serves as a reference point for the concepts discussed during the session.